National Agricultural Literacy Curriculum Matrix

 - When do you usually harvest the fruit and vegetables from your garden?

 Find out the last expected frost date in the spring and the first expected frost date in the fall for your area.
-A local garden center may be able to give you this information easily.
+A local garden center or Extension office should be able to easily give you this information.
 Alternatively, you can find this information online.

-Cut the pieces on Master 5.2, Plant Cut-Outs, apart.
+Cut apart the plant cut-out pieces from Master 5.2.
 Create sets containing parts representing the various plants for each team of students.
 The height of each cut-out piece is scaled to represent the amount of row space that a plant requires.
-For example, cabbage plants should be spaced 16 inches apart.
-The height of the cut-out is scaled so that it represents 16 inches of row on Master 5.1.
+For example, cabbage plants should be spaced 16 inches (40.64 cm) apart.
+The height of the cut-out is scaled so that it represents 16 inches (40.64 cm) of a row on Master 5.1.
 (The pieces are not scaled in the horizontal direction.)
 Students will place the cut-outs on the rows on Master 5.1 to show what they would plant in their gardens.
 Students can line up the shaded line on each cut-out piece with the line representing the row on Master 5.1.
 They can then glue these pieces down after they have made their decisions.

 Activity 1: Planning a Garden

-- The last expected frost data in an area is important because most plants won’t tolerate cold temperatures or frost well.
+- Have the students list ideas about what they would need to know to help them plan a garden.
+Point out that they will need to know the last date that frost occurs in the spring in their area.
+Ask students why this is important.
+(The last expected frost data in an area is important because most plants won’t tolerate cold temperatures or frost well.
 The young plants are likely to die if they are hit by frost.
-Also, it gives them an indication of how many days are in their growing season.
+Also, it gives an indication of how many days are in the area's growing season.)

-- The cut-outs should be a relatively easy way for students to plan what they will put in each row.
-The cut-out pieces are sized to match the scale of the rows.
-For example, broccoli plants should be planted 12 inches apart.
-The cut-out for broccoli represents 12 inches of row space (without needing additional space between cut-outs).
+- The cut-out pieces are sized to match the scale of the rows.
+For example, broccoli plants should be planted 12 inches (30.48 cm) apart.
+The cut-out for broccoli represents 12 inches (30.48 cm) of row space (without needing additional space between cut-outs).

 - To simplify the lesson, the rows in the student gardens are three feet apart.
 (Depending on the needs of specific plants, rows could sometimes be spaced closer together, but this makes the math more complicated and isn’t necessary for the purpose of this activity.)
 This could be a discussion point if students mention that rows aren’t spaced correctly for the plants that they choose.